NNBnh/bfetch/README.md

 ###### [Here is an example of a color element that can be resized based on it's maximum size](https://github.com/NNBnh/dots/blob/master/home/.config/bfetch/color)

 ### Info element
-Bfetch looking for and execute `$XDG_CONFIG_HOME/bfetch/info` for info element as default, you can copy [this info template](https://github.com/NNBnh/textart-collections/blob/main/fetch/info.textart) with [Fetchutils](https://github.com/lptstr/fetchutils) as a starting point and customizing.
+SuperB Fetch looking for and execute `$XDG_CONFIG_HOME/bfetch/info` for info element as default, you can copy [this info template](https://github.com/NNBnh/textart-collections/blob/main/fetch/info.textart) with [Fetchutils](https://github.com/lptstr/fetchutils) as a starting point and customizing.

 ###### [Learn about `.textart` here](https://github.com/NNBnh/textart-collections/wiki)